 Thanks to the national library of Scotland for the maps used in this webpage

-East winch, like most stations on this line, opened on 27 October 1846 & Closed in 1968
+East winch like most stations on this line opened on the 27 October 1846 & Closed in 1968

-East winch had a signal box that lay derelict after the closure of the railway.
+East winch had a signal box that laid derelict after the closure of the railway.

 Luckily the signal box was rescued by the Mid Norfolk Railway and restored and has been used at Thuxton Station crossing since 2010

-East winch station in the present time is now used as a private residence and kept in fantastic condition.
+East winch station in the present time is now used as a private residence and kept in amazing condition

 Steam locomotive at East Winch